johndoe31415/pysuchsel/README.md

 +------------------------+
 ```

-To influence the padding of letters, look at the "-d" option.
-By default,
+To influence the padding of letters, look at the "--fill-rule" option.
+By
+default, padded letters are placed in natural language distribution of English
-padded letters are uniformly distributed (i.e., each letter has the same
+(i.e., each letter has the same probability of occurrence and only A-Z are
-probability of occurrence).
-That makes uncommon letters (e.g., Q and Y in the
+placed).
+That makes uncommon letters (e.g., Q and Y in the German language)
-German language) rather frequent and stand out.
+rather frequent not stand out.
 For example:

 ```
-$ ./pysuchsel -x 5 -y 11 -vv words.txt my_first_suchsel.svg
+$ ./pysuchsel suchsel -x 5 -y 11 -vv words.txt my_first_suchsel.svg
 +------------+
 | P          |
 | A          |